home-assistant/companion.home-assistant/website/versioned_docs/version-2.0.0/core/actions.md

 Note that attributes located in the `data` and `context` are accessed through `event_data` and `event_context` respectively within the automation.

 You can use the Events page within Home Assistant's developer tools to show all information contained with the event for a particular event by subscribing to `ios.action_fired` and triggering the action from you device.

-# Apple Watch
-The [Apple Watch App](integrations/apple-watch.md) provides access to actions you have created.
-Once you have created an action within the Actions page, you can load it into the watch app by tapping "Send now" on the Apple Watch page within App Configuration.

 # Home Screen Quick Actions
 [Home Screen Quick Actions](https://support.apple.com/guide/iphone/keep-apps-handy-iph414564dba/ios#iph1ffcbd691) provides a convenient shortcut to your actions and is accessed by 3D Touching the Home Assistant companion app icon on your home screen.